Letter to the Editor, June 30th, 2018

 The press and pro-abortion activists do not speak for all people.
 They do not represent all women, and most importantly they do not have the right to demand from politicians that only their perspective, on an incredibly divisive issue, be represented and paid for with our collective tax dollars.

-The millions of Canadians, mothers, fathers, grandparents that may not be aggressive campaigners, deserve representation on an issue of major public interest.
+The millions of Canadians, mothers, fathers, grandparents who may not be aggressive campaigners, deserve representation on an issue of major public interest.
 Prasad should remember that next time he shames a politician for not manifesting allegiance to his particular organization’s point of view.

 Natalie Sonnen is the Executive Director of LifeCanada, a national association of over 70 member organizations that work in communities across Canada.